ghostop14/sparrow-wifi/controller/README.md

 The X-axis intentionally mirrors whatever the agent returns (which can be raw Hz buckets or Wi‑Fi channels) so you can correlate with the textual data returned by `/spectrum/scanstatus`.
 For finer resolution adjust `self.binWidth`, `minFreq`, and `maxFreq` in `sparrowhackrf.py` at the agent.

+Note: The spectrum modal is currently geared toward HackRF responses.
+Ubertooth 2.4 GHz specan data is not rendered in the chart yet even though the legacy endpoints are called.

 ## Documentation for Falcon controls

 - Use the **Falcon Monitor & Scan Control** section to toggle monitor mode per agent and start/stop dedicated Falcon scans.